-The journal publishes articles on its website immediately following proof corrections and follows a ‘continuous publication’ schedule.
+The Journal publishes articles on its website upon acceptance (article title only) immediately following proof corrections (full manuscript), and follows a continuous publication’ schedule.
 Articles are compiled for ‘print on demand’ quarterly issues.

-Authorship credit should be based only on substantial contributions to and in accordance with the International Committee of Medical Journal Editors (ICMJE) guidelines available at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html; highlighting in the Authorship Contributors' form at least each of the three components mentioned below:-
+Authorship credit should be based only on substantial contributions to and in accordance with the ICMJE guidelines available at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

 All authors must disclose any and all conflicts of interest they may have with publication of the manuscript or an institution or product that is mentioned in the manuscript and/or is important to the outcome of the study presented.
 Authors should also disclose conflict of interests with products that compete with those mentioned in their manuscript.